 Welcome to the Pack: How to Introduce Another Dog into Your Family

-Before you head to an animal shelter or find a quality dog breeder, you should consider what personality would be best fit for your household.
+It can be hard to resist the urge to head to the local animal shelter or quality dog breeder and pick the first cute pup you see.
+Before you do that, you should consider what personality would be the best fit for you and your family.

 “One of the biggest mistakes people make is that they don’t get the right dog for the whole family,” Silverman says.
 “A lot of dogs are returned to animal shelters when they don’t mix well with the family because they weren’t right for that family from the very beginning.”